snaqvi1990/naqvilab/index.md

 ---
 ---

-# Analog genomics
-{:.center}

-We seek a quantitative understanding of how gene expression is controlled in development and how these control mechanisms result in "tipping points" in disease.
+# Quantitative principles of gene regulation in development and disease
 {:.center}

 {%